astoeckel/nengo-bio/README.md

 ### The `bio.Ensemble` class

 The `bio.Ensemble` class acts like a normal Nengo ensemble but has two additional parameters: `p_exc` and `p_inh`.
 These parameters describe the relative number of excitatory/inhibitory neurons in the population.
 Note that `p_exc` and `p_inh` have to sum to one.
+These parameters are only relevant if an ensemble is a pre-object.

 **Note:** Neurons will be assigned a synapse type at build time.
 If any of `p_exc` or `p_inh` is set, each neuron will either be excitatory or inhibitory.
 Without `p_exc` and `p_inh`, the ensemble will behave just like a normal Nengo ensemble.

+**Warning:** `bio.Ensemble` can be used in conjunction with the normal `nengo.Connection` class.
+The excitatory/inhibitory nature of the neurons in a `bio.Ensemble` will only be taken into account when using `bio.Connection`.

 ### Examples